Vance Viking: Operational history

 In 1932 the Viking dropped out of the Bendix Trophy race following fuel system issues.
 In 1933 it was entered, but did not compete in the Bendix Trophy race.

 In 1934 Lt.
 Murray B. Dilley purchased the aircraft and production rights from Claire Vance's estate for $10,000 with the intention of racing the aircraft in the 1934 England-Australia MacRobertson Air Race.
-Dilley only paid $2500 of the amount owned, and abandoned the aircraft in the desert near Palm Springs, California.
-During 1936 The Flying Wing was bought at auction in 1936 for $2500 by the Mason Aircraft Corporation.
+Dilley only paid $2500 of the amount owed, and abandoned the aircraft in the desert near Palm Springs, California.
+The Flying Wing was bought at auction in 1936 for $2500 by the Mason Aircraft Corporation.
 Clyde Pangborn planned on using the aircraft for a Dallas, Texas to Moscow Flight.
 Later the aircraft was returned to tandem configuration, a radio compass was installed, it was re-painted red and white and christened "The Texas Sky Ranger".
 Roland W. Richards sponsored the aircraft as part of a publicity campaign for the Texas Centennial Exposition to fly to New York, Paris, visit London, Amsterdam, Madrid, and Brussels and then return on a non-stop Paris to Dallas flight with Pangborn and Mony Mason as pilots.
 Mason backed out by not meeting a commitment, but the flight was planned to continue independently with Pangborn with newspaper sponsorship.